danish-shahzad/s3website/README.md

 (Ireland) eu-west-1’
 • Make your solution secure, so the users can be sure that their data and personal information are safe.
+• Make your solution to be able to handle bucket-related errors.
+Hint: your objects are not available because of the outage.

 # Pending Assignment Tasks:

-Additional points that you can cover to show your skills:
-1- Make your solution to be able to handle bucket-related errors.
-Hint: your objects are not available because of the outage.

 Advance level:
 2- Provision additionally one EC2 instance.
 Allow changes to the site only